fra31/auto-attack/README.md

 To specify a subset of attacks add e.g. `adversary.attacks_to_run = ['apgd-ce']`.

 ### TensorFlow models
-To evaluate models implemented in TensorFlow, use
+To evaluate models implemented in TensorFlow 1.X, use

 ```python
 import utils_tf